RefresherTowel/docs/pulse/_scripting_old.md

 **Callback context:** callbacks are invoked inside a `with (id)` block, so `self` behaves as that listener instance.
 The payload is passed as the first argument.

 **Auto-cleanup:** weak references mean Pulse will prune listeners whose targets are collected/destroyed.
-It is still good practice to unsubscribe when you’re done, but Pulse will attempt to keep things tidy.
+It is still good practice to unsubscribe when you're done, but Pulse will attempt to keep things tidy.

 ---